ouspg/ainigma/README.md

 # Autograder

 The purpose of this software is to make generation of cybersecurity-related assignments and their automatic grading possible.
-It is one sort of CTF challenge generator, where every participation has an unique flag.
+It is one sort of CTF challenge generator, where every participant has an unique flag to discover.
 The idea is converted to be more suitable for teaching.

-The general idea is that completion of task requires finding of *flag* to complete the assignment.
+The general idea is that completion of the task requires finding of *flag* to complete the assignment.
   * Flag can be just random hex string, but it can be also an answer for the maths assignment or some other tasks, where can be only one, unambiguous correct answer.

 'Plagiarism' is indeed an issue, and it seems that students are inclined to put most effort for tasks if that is not required.